scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 ![Slide: community](/assets/post-media/chicago-slab/slide33.jpeg)

 Community carework is a necessary task of fully being a scholar, and participating in the scholarly project of collective knowledge-making.
 We need to strive for the conditions that make learning and sharing knowledge more accessible to everyone, extending beyond more obvious "life of the mind" requirements toward all aspects that impact learning, like a thriving wage and steady access to healthy food.
-In SLab, we've seen impressive work made possible when we're able to fund a student so they don't need to balance studying with us with also working a job, or getting faculty a course release so they can work with us throughout the academic year instead of needing to drop work when it isn't summer.
+In SLab, we've seen impressive work made possible when we're able to fund a student so they don't need to balance studying with us with also working a job, or able to make certain the university has disbursed their stipends or paychecks [on time](https://ucwva.org/news/cutthechecks-fight-against-wage-insecurity-uva-continues), or getting faculty a course release so they can work with us throughout the academic year instead of needing to drop work when it isn't summer.

 We've seen that workplaces that are safe and affirming of every person's expertise allow staff to create fantastic services and scholarship.
 When we work to get people an environment with their material needs met, where they see their contributions and knowledge valued, where there are safe ways to ask for learning and resources without losing status, where experimentation and failure are understood as good steps toward learning, good scholarship and research follow.
-Scholars' Lab is not anywhere near perfect at this, but striving toward better workplace and learning conditions is part of what we understand and resource as scholarship, rather than an unrelated matter.
+Scholars' Lab is not anywhere near perfect at this, nor am I, but striving toward better workplace and learning conditions _is_ part of what we understand and resource _as scholarship_, rather than an unrelated matter.

 So, what can attention to justice and care look like in the digital humanities, and in Scholars' Lab?